jharmison-redhat/oc-mirror-e2e/HACKING.md

 This Ansible content is designed to consume the [disconnected testbed terraform](https://github.com/jharmison-redhat/disconnected-openshift-testbed) and configure the instances for [oc-mirror](https://github.com/openshift/oc-mirror) E2E testing in a properly isolated environment.

 These instructions will help you to make changes to it and work on it as a developer.
+As there are environment variables to configure, and the option for different scenarios, it's encouraged to review this `HACKING.md` before proceeding.

 ## Setup